 - 2 tablespoons adzuki beans, finely ground

-- Once melted, add your adzuki bean powder slowly, mixing into your base a little at a time.
-If you add too much, too fast, you'll get clumps.
+- Once melted, add your adzuki bean powder slowly, mixing it into your base a little at a time.
+If you add too much too fast, you'll get clumps.

 - Once the mixture has thickened enough that your adzuki beans are suspended (not sinking or floating), add your fragrance oil (you could use any fragrance you have on hand).
 Mix thoroughly.

 - Pour your soap into four 4-oz mold cavities.
-Allow to cool overnight.
+Allow cooling overnight.